Disc Golf Store

 Although hole lengths aren't available, most of the hole lengths were pretty similar, probably between 250-350 ft.

 Playing here took me back to my roots.
-It brought back nostalgic memories of when I first started playing "frisbee golf" on the campus course (UVA) we invented in the early 80s.
+It brought back nostalgic memories of when I first started playing "frisbee golf" on a campus course (UVA) that we invented in the late 70s.
 Being in the midst of so many buildings is not a very natural setting, though.
 Of course, with modern golf discs you also have to be especially vigilant to avoid hitting people, cars, or even windows.
 For that reason, I think this course is a great candidate for the new larger "Super Class" discs.
 All in all I appreciate the efforts to have a disc golf course at UH, in spite of many challenges, and I was really glad to be able to play in Hawaii.

 NOTE: Look in the "Links/Files" section for my files with Hole-by-hole evaluations, and a more detailed Overall review.
 You can also read more of my review philosophy and rating notes at Disc Golf Course Reviews